Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-4/_index.md

 3. HTTPS is a secure version of HTTP, but if your computer is on a network that is controlled by someone malicious then they could perform what is called a man-in-the-middle attack and read and alter the requests you send to the Takealot servers
 4. If someone gets hold of your email address and password (your normal login credentials) then they can generate new cookies/tokens whenever they want to

 And there's more.

 Online retailers such as Takealot have the responsibility to keep things secure and hire teams of security professionals to keep things safe.

 This section isn't meant to scare you!
 It's just important for you to know that security is important, and it's not easy.
+It's also the responsibility of the end-user.
+If you choose an easy-to-guess password and your privacy is compromised then that's your fault and nobody else's.